Cosplay Advice I’d Give My Younger Self

 Trying Out Colored Contacts in Cosplay

 After CONvergence passed, I remembered how I wanted to prioritize getting colored contacts.
 It’s funny how fast time passes.
-I checked with my insurance to find an optometrist in-network and made an appointment at a clinic five minutes from my house.
+I checked with my insurance to find an in-network optometrist and made an appointment at a clinic five minutes from my house.
 When I called in, I jokingly told the receptionist how I wanted colored contacts for cosplay.
 She assured me it was more common than I thought it was and booked me for my first appointment.

 Selfie of me sticking my tongue out.
 In my left eye is a green colored contact and in my right eye is a turquoise colored contact.

 To get colored contacts, I had three eye appointments.
-The first appointment was a general exam to see if I needed colored contacts with prescriptions.
+The first appointment was a general exam to see if I needed colored contacts with a prescription.
 I have 20/10 vision, so I could get away with contacts with little to no prescription.
 In my second appointment, I had an hour-long lesson on how to put on contacts.
 I’m not sure what I expected, but I STRUGGLED to put in contacts.
 I found myself feeling frustrated and wanting to give up.
-The person who was working with me was incredibly kind and she encouraged me to keep trying and that it took some getting used to.
+The person who was working with me was incredibly kind, and she encouraged me to keep trying, and that it took some getting used to.
 I finally figured it out and was sent home with clear contacts to try.
 For the final appointment, I had to come into the clinic with clear contacts.
 Surprisingly, it took me ten minutes to put the contacts in myself.
 I was shocked.
 When I arrived, the doctor checked my eyes to see if my eyes were getting enough oxygen with the contacts.
 Everything came back great, so I ordered my colored contacts.
-I chose green because I felt it complimented my Keyleth cosplay.
+I chose green because I felt it complemented my Keyleth cosplay.
 I haven’t picked them up yet, but they have been ordered and should be ready soon.

 I learned so much from this process!
 I learned about my eyes and how to wear contact lenses.
 I know how to take care of my contact lenses and how to order colored contacts, so I’m not buying anything that can’t be put into my eyes.
 I won’t wear colored contacts for every cosplay I do.
 I will save colored contacts for those cosplays where it feels necessary to get the look I want.
-In summary, I would highly recommend going to the eye doctor if you’re like me where you never needed glasses or contacts.
+In summary, I would highly recommend going to the eye doctor if you’re like me, where you never needed glasses or contacts.
 If you are already accustomed to contacts, I would be careful about where you order colored contacts to ensure you’re getting them from a good place.
-I’m happy I made the time to get colored contacts and I can’t wait to experiment with colored contacts in the future.
+I’m happy I made the time to get colored contacts, and I can’t wait to experiment with colored contacts in the future.

 Embracing My Old Cosplay Photos

 I was swiping through old convention photos the other day.
 When I was going through my photos, I laughed at myself because I saw a cosplay from several years ago that I used to wear a lot.
 I laughed because the cosplay was an old Halloween costume and not comic-book-accurate.
-A few days passed and I had a thought pop into my head.
+A few days passed, and I had a thought pop into my head.
 I thought it was sad that I had laughed at my old cosplay photos.
 Cosplay, like any other hobby, improves with more experience.
 I think it’s important to embrace my old photos to show how far I have come in cosplay.

 When I started cosplaying, I was a college student, so reusing old Halloween costumes saved me a lot of money.
-If there’s anything to be told about Spirit Halloween costumes, the quality of the costumes is poor.
+If there’s anything to be told about Spirit Halloween costumes, the quality of the costumes is cheap.
 Surprisingly, this costume lasted several years past my college Halloween days before the costume ripped and I had to throw it away.
-While thrifting has helped, cosplay is still expensive and the cosplays I do now, I wouldn’t have been able to afford while I was in college.
+While thrifting has helped, cosplay is still expensive, and the cosplays I do now, I wouldn’t have been able to afford while I was in college.

 I am proud of myself for how much I have accomplished with cosplay.
 Cosplay has been a creative outlet for me in my day-to-day life.
 I am going to be more appreciative and respectful of myself as I think these older cosplay photos are inspiring to me.
-Cosplay wasn’t a hobby I gave up on and I intend to keep going and learning new things as I go.
+Cosplay wasn’t a hobby I gave up on.
+I intend to keep going and learning new things as I go.

-Cosplaying as Keyleth; Critical Role’s Notable Druid
+Cosplaying as Keyleth: Critical Role’s Notable Druid

 In my CONvergence post, I mentioned how I put together my cosplay for Keyleth, the Druid in Critical Role’s first campaign, Vox Machina.
 I love Keyleth.
 Keyleth may not always say the right things and can be awkward sometimes, but I think she was an integral member of Vox Machina.
 For how much I talk about Critical Role, I had it on my radar that I wanted to cosplay as one of the characters in their world.
-I’m amazed at how well my Keyleth cosplay turned out and I plan on taking Keyleth to Gen Con this year.
+I’m amazed at how well my Keyleth cosplay turned out, and I plan on taking Keyleth to Gen Con this year.

 Image is a photo of me smiling at the camera.
 I'm wearing an orange wig, green floral crown, green floral dress, brown arm bands, brown tights.
 I'm holding a staff.

 With The Legend of Vox Machina airing on Amazon, I had a lot of options for cosplay.
-I found an identical Keyleth green dress on Amazon and it’s amazing!
-It’s screen-accurate and the quality is great.
+I found an identical Keyleth green dress on Amazon, and it’s amazing!
+It’s screen-accurate, and the quality is great.
 I was expecting this dress to wrinkle, but it didn’t.
 The dress came with brown legwarmers and armbands, but after reading reviews, many suggested buying those separately.
-I’m glad I did because the leg warmers don’t cover my legs which is odd.
+I’m glad I did because the leg warmers don’t cover my legs, which is odd.
 I bought these brown heels that matched the tone that I was looking for.
 They have just enough of a heel to give me a boost, but not enough that I can’t walk in them all day.
 For Keyleth’s antlers, I bought two different options.
-One is a floral headband with butterfly and leaves poking out of it.
+One is a floral headband with a butterfly and leaves poking out of it.
 The other is not a headband, but a crown that ties in the back.
 I prefer the crown since it matches Keyleth’s dress, but also, headbands give me a headache after a while.
-Before CONvergence, I put the whole cosplay on just to see how it looked and I was happy with the results.
+Before CONvergence, I put the whole cosplay on just to see how it looked, and I was happy with the results.

 Me in my Keyleth cosplay and Matt Mercer.
 A man wearing a long brown wig, blue t-shirt, and a hexagon prop in his left hand.

 I decided to wear Keyleth on Saturday since Saturday is one of the biggest cosplay days.
 It was great timing because I saw a Matt Mercer cosplay and a Pike cosplay while walking around the convention.
-I got a lot of compliments on Keyleth and a few people who wanted to take my picture which is always a compliment.
+I got a lot of compliments on Keyleth and a few people who wanted to take my picture, which is always a compliment.

 Picture of me and Pike!
 Pike is wearing a white wig, brown clothing.